FS = offered fall semester, SS = offered spring semester, US = offered summer semester, Occ = occasionally offered

 GEOL 1009.
 Natural Hazards.
 3 UG cr.
-Dr. Lewis Owen.
+SS, US.
+Dr. Lewis Owen and Krista Smilek.
 This class will provide an introduction to geologic hazards and natural disasters, their effects on society, and the attempts at preparation and mitigation for these events.
 Hazards to be covered include earthquakes, volcanic eruptions, floods, landslides, hurricanes, tsunamis, and others.
 Central to the course is the understanding of the technical cooperation required for hazard and vulnerability assessments, including the use of geographic information systems for mapping and analysis and urban watershed planning for hazard and resource management.

 GEOL 1015.
 Ice Age Mammals.
 3 UG cr.
 Dr. Brooke Crowley.
 Have you always wanted to know more about the megabeasts that once lived here in Cincinnati and other parts of the USA?
 This course introduces the ecology and evolution of extinct and still-living mammals on our continent since the age of the dinosaurs.
 Topics include, biodiversity, climate change, ecological adaptations, mass extinctions, and the potential for rewilding.